Goodbye Mike – one year further on.

 It was 1978.
 Mike had been in Turkey the previous Autumn, recovering from a bad attack of what he called Tube Train Sickness (more about that in some future post), and where he had – as he informed me on his return – felt the call to visit India at some point in the future.
 Back in London, in late Winter, it fell to me to inform him that the Street Poetry enterprise – which had been going since 1972 – was fast approaching the end of its life-cycle.

 We put our minds to finding some alternative.
-Mike had always had his musicianship and song-writing (and occasional busking) as a second string to his bow, alongside his poetry; and as for me, I had in my younger days sung and played the guitar, and indeed even done a bit of summer holiday busking a couple of years running, as a kid…
+Mike had always had his musicianship and song-writing (and occasional busking) as a second string to his bow, alongside his poetry; and as for me, I had in my younger days sung and played the guitar in a makeshift group, and indeed even done a bit of summer holiday busking a couple of years running, as a kid…

-So with a new job, which it looked like we could take with us wherever we chose to go but which was landing us in trouble with the Police in UK, and further with homelessness staring us in the face in our native London, we did what many British buskers used to do in those days – packed up and took ourselves across to the Continent!
+So with a new job – which could, as began to seem perfectly plausible, be taken with us wherever we might choose to go, and which was, in any case, landing us in trouble with the Police in our native UK; and further, with homelessness now staring us in the face in our native London….well, we did what many a British busker used to do in those days – packed up and took ourselves across to the Continent!

 By the middle of September we were on our way again, crossing northern Italy without event and arriving in Yugoslavia; and our trip across that country that year, together with our involvement with the Hotel Shar in the city of Skopje, has been described in an earlier post (Song For Bayram).